SUSE/doc-modular/templates/README.md

 ## Meta data

 Once your article is done, add a meta data layer to the assembly file.
-Check the `assembly.xml` file for XML synthax and possible values.
+Check the `assembly.asm.xml` file for XML synthax and possible values.
 The following meta data types are currently supported:

 * Internal